 Coronavirus (COVID-19) and travel: The situation around the world is changing dramatically.
 Various governments have changed their travel warnings to restrict travel during this time.
 To understand how this may impact cover under your policy, please go to our FAQs and select your country of residence.

 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-Like the French, these scammers can be charming, and their methods are sophisticated.
-It helps to be aware of some of the tourist traps, because chances are these con artists will see you coming long before you see them.
-Here are six common scams in France.
+These scammers can be charming, and their methods are sophisticated.
+Get to know the tourist traps before you go – chances are these con artists will see you coming long before you see them.
+Here are a number of common travel scams in France.

 If you haven't been approached by men, women and children holding a gold ring in Paris, well then you probably haven't been to Paris!

 This scam is an oldie but a goodie.
 And it can occur in any of the major Parisian tourist hubs including the Jardins des Tulleries, Musee D'Orsay, along the Seine, Madeleine, Arc de Triomphe, Champs Elysees and near major Metro train stations.

 Unsuspecting tourists, especially couples, will walk by a young man/woman/child who will pick up something shiny on a sidewalk and squeal with delight – "My lucky day!" and show the bystanders a gold ring.
 They will then offer it, and tell them to keep it.
 If the bystander stupidly does, the person will ask for money, his or her share in the lucky find.

 There are variations on the scam.
 In one, the scammer will hand the gold ring over, in an "honest" attempt to hand it back to the "owner".
 This is to gain some trust.